Journal of Research and Development in Comparative Law

 2 Professor Professor in Criminal Law and Criminology, Faculty of Law, Tarbiat Modares University, Tehran, Iran

-3 Assistant Professor in Criminal Law and Criminology, Faculty of Law, Tarbiat Modares University, Tehran, Iran
+3 Associate Professor, Department of Criminal Law and Criminology, Faculty of Law, Tarbiat Modares University, Tehran, Iran

 Abstract